Garaio-REM/remcloud-message-bus-api/README.md

 Events are messages that can be received by multiple subscribers.
 The message body contains a json data structure.

+### Error handling

+If your message does not adhere to the basic rules given above, it will be discarded and you'll receive an [Errors.Message.Invalid](./errors.md#errorsmessageinvalid) with detailed error information.

 ## Naming Conventions

 Messages that end with a verb in the simple past (eg `Created`) describe events that happened in the GARAIO REM domain.